-Some taxis are available, although they may charge more on Christmas and Boxing Day.
-You should check details before travelling and book in advance to avoid extended waits.
+Some taxis are available, but fares increase on Christmas and Boxing Day.
+Check details before travelling and book in advance to avoid extended waits.

-Engineering work often affects train journeys into and out of London and around the UK over the Christmas and New Year period.
-Check back nearer the time for more details and keep an eye on the National Rail website for the latest updates.
+Engineering works affect train journeys into and out of London and around the UK over the Christmas and New Year period.

 London on Christmas Day

 Most businesses and attractions close on Christmas Day in London, and many close from 24 to 26 December, as well as on 1 January.
-Always check before travelling.
+Make sure to check before you travel.

-There are still plenty of things to do on Christmas Day in London: see top London landmarks on a Christmas Day tour, attend a traditional church service, enjoy a Christmas Day walk in a Royal Park, see London’s beautiful Christmas lights, or cheer on the swimmers racing for the Peter Pan Cup in Hyde Park.
+There are still plenty of things to do on Christmas Day in London, including seeing top London landmarks on a Christmas Day tour, enjoying a Christmas Day walk in a park, looking at London’s beautiful Christmas lights and cheering on the swimmers racing for the Peter Pan Cup in Hyde Park.